gzuuus/nostr-social-duck/README.md

   distance, // maximum number of hops
 );

-// Returns: string[] - array of pubkeys (excluding the starting pubkey)
+// Returns: string[] | null - array of pubkeys (excluding the starting pubkey),
+// or null if the starting pubkey doesn't exist in the graph
 ```

 ### Graph Statistics